MicrosoftDocs/xamarin-docs/docs/xamarin-forms/user-interface/controls/common-properties.md

 ### Minimum and absolute property values

-Behavior is undefined when the minimum value is greater than the absolute value.
-For example, if `MinimumWidthRequest` is set to 100, the `WidthRequest` property should never exceed 100.
+The behavior is undefined when the minimum value is greater than the absolute value.
+For example, if `WidthRequest` is set to 100, the `MinimumWidthRequest` property should never exceed 100.
 When specifying a minimum property value, you should always specify an absolute value to ensure the absolute value is greater than the minimum value.

 ### Minimum properties within a Grid